salehiarian/Snake-game/README.md

 # Snake-game
-This is the basic implementation of the Snake game written in Python.
+This is a basic implementation of the Snake game written in Python.

 # Rules
 1. Don't run the snake into the wall, or his own tail: you die.